sas87f/commence-tmbc/README.md

 1. A base reward of +10.0 is given if the message, after propagation, leads to a correct classification of the original input data at the receiver node.
 This encourages successful information transfer.
 2. A small penalty of -0.1 is applied for each node that the agent effectively "turns off" (sets its relay_strength to 0).
 This discourages unnecessary deactivation of potentially useful relay points and promotes network utilization.
 3. A significant negative reward of -5.0 is imposed, and the episode terminates, if the receiver node itself fails.
 This strongly penalizes failures that directly impede the primary goal of communication.
 4. A substantial bonus of +50.0 is awarded at the end of an episode if the final classification at the receiver is correct.
-This is to emphasizes the importance of end-to-end communication success over the entire duration of the message propagation.
+This is to emphasizes the importance of end-to-end communication success.

 ## 🤖 RL Agent Training